ISI-TechKnAcq/techknacq-tk/README.md

 ## Requirements

-T runs in Python 3 on Linux and OS X.
+The TechKnAcq toolkit runs in Python 3 on Linux and OS X.

 ### Python Dependencies